The bankruptcy means test, also known as the Chapter 7 means test, will determine whether you are eligible to file a Chapter 7 bankruptcy.

 In addition to these basic guidelines about the means test and Chapter 7 and Chapter 13 bankruptcy, there are many more detailed and nuanced requirements and procedures that must be understood prior to filing for bankruptcy relief.

 We can help you navigate these requirements, while ensuring that you choose the best bankruptcy relief available.

 Davidson Backman Medeiros PLLC helps individuals file for bankruptcy under Chapter 7 and Chapter 13 in Spokane, Seattle, and throughout Washington and Idaho.

-Just email us or give us a call at (509) 624-4600 to discuss the application of the means test, or other issues regarding personal bankruptcy.
+Just email us or give us a call at (509) 624-4600 to discuss the application of the bankruptcy means test to your personal circumstances.
 Or schedule a free phone consultation by clicking the button below.